The SQL

 Library

-parse and execute steps for each SQL statement.
-These statistics appear
+from parse and execute steps for each SQL statement.
+These

 Optional